Product Details

 - Adrien

-The Bourgogne En Lutenière 2023 from Domaine Benoît Chevallier is one of the most compelling cuvées from the domaine, and without doubt one of the most singular of its rank.
-Because behind the regional Bourgogne appellation lies a closely guarded secret: the En Lutenière parcel is physically situated within the boundaries of the commune of Vosne-Romanée, that mythical village which shelters Romanée-Conti and the greatest crus in the world.
-An accident of administrative borders, drawn in 1936, placed this lieu-dit just outside the communal appellation line.
-The terroir itself has not moved.
+The Bourgogne En Lutenière 2023 from Domaine Benoît Chevallier is one of the domaine's most engaging cuvées, and without question one of its most singular at this level.
+Behind the regional Bourgogne appellation lies a well-kept secret: the En Lutenière parcel sits physically within the commune boundaries of Vosne-Romanée, that legendary village home to Romanée-Conti and the world's greatest wines.
+An administrative boundary accident, drawn in 1936, placed this lieu-dit just outside the communal appellation line.
+The terroir itself has not moved one inch.

-En Lutenière is a parcel planted to the south-east of Vosne-Romanée, on silty and argilo-calcareous soils characteristic of the piedmont of the Côte de Nuits.
+En Lutenière is a parcel situated south-east of Vosne-Romanée, on the silty and clay-limestone soils characteristic of the Côte de Nuits piedmont.
 Until 1936, this parcel was classified as Vosne-Romanée village appellation in its own right.
-The reshuffling of appellations relegated it to the rank of regional Bourgogne, without its terroir or surroundings changing one iota.
-It benefits from the same exposure, the same subsoil and the same microclimate as its neighbours in the communal appellation.
-For discerning enthusiasts, it is precisely this administrative anomaly that makes it a rare opportunity: to access the soul of Vosne-Romanée at a price that does not yet reflect its prestige.
-At Benoît Chevallier, the parcel is managed in organic farming with the same care as his Premiers Crus.
+The redrawing of appellations relegated it to regional Bourgogne status, without its terroir or surroundings changing in the slightest.
+It enjoys the same exposure, the same subsoil and the same microclimate as its neighbours in the communal appellation.
+For discerning collectors, this administrative anomaly is precisely what makes it a rare opportunity: to access the soul of Vosne-Romanée at a price that does not yet reflect its prestige.
+At Benoît Chevallier, the parcel is farmed in organic agriculture with the same care as his Premier Crus.

 Tasting profile

-The colour is a clear and luminous ruby, with fine transparency.
-The nose is refined, precise and immediately seductive, with aromas of ripe red fruits, raspberry, cherry, wild berries, accompanied by delicate floral notes and a whisper of soft spices.
-On the palate, the wine reveals itself elegant and well-balanced, with a supple and fruity texture, tannins of great finesse and fresh acidity that brings tension and length.
-The finish is clean, fruity and lightly mineral, with that airy and precise character that unmistakably recalls the Vosne origins of this parcel.
-A wine of pleasure and character, at once accessible in its youth and promising for several years of keeping.
+The colour is a clear and luminous ruby, with beautiful transparency.
+The nose is fine, precise and immediately seductive, with aromas of ripe red fruits, raspberry, cherry, small wild berries, accompanied by delicate floral notes and a hint of soft spice.
+On the palate, the wine reveals itself elegant and balanced, with a supple, fruity texture, tannins of great finesse and fresh acidity that brings tension and length.
+The finish is clean, fruity and slightly mineral, with that airy and precise character that unmistakably recalls the Vosne origins of this parcel.
+A wine of pleasure and character, both accessible in its youth and promising over several years of ageing.

 The domaine

-Benoît Chevallier founded his domaine in 2019 by taking over family lands cultivated for three generations in Vosne-Romanée.
-A former software engineer, he now devotes himself entirely to managing his vineyards, including parcels in Premier Cru on Vosne-Romanée and Nuits-Saint-Georges.
-From his first vintage, the domaine was awarded the Trophy for Young Talents and hailed by Wine Advocate as one of the rare new talents to have emerged in Vosne-Romanée in recent years.
-Organic viticulture is practised across the entire domaine, with a constant ambition to reveal, vintage after vintage, the purity and integrity of each terroir.
+Benoît Chevallier founded his domaine in 2019 by taking over family land cultivated for three generations in Vosne-Romanée.
+A former software engineer, he now devotes himself entirely to the management of his vineyards, including Premier Cru parcels in Vosne-Romanée and Nuits-Saint-Georges.
+From his first vintage, the domaine was honoured with the Young Talents Trophy and praised by Wine Advocate as one of the rare new talents to emerge in Vosne-Romanée in recent years.
+Organic viticulture is practised across the entire domaine, with a constant ambition to reveal, vintage after vintage, the purity and sincerity of each terroir.

-This Bourgogne En Lutenière will pair beautifully with poultry terrine with herbs, roasted chicken with wild mushrooms, fresh pasta with truffle, Burgundian parsley ham or a selection of soft cheeses such as Brie or Chaource.
-Lightly chambered around 15–16 °C, it will also be excellent as an aperitif, served with a few slices of fine charcuterie.
+This Bourgogne En Lutenière will pair beautifully with poultry terrine with herbs, roasted chicken with wild mushrooms, fresh pasta with truffle, Burgundian ham in parsley jelly or a selection of soft cheeses such as Brie or Chaource.
+Lightly chambered around 15-16°C, it will also be excellent as an aperitif, served with a few slices of fine charcuterie.

-En Lutenière is a parcel planted to the south-east of Vosne-Romanée, on silty and argilo-calcareous soils characteristic of the piedmont of the Côte de Nuits.
+En Lutenière is a parcel situated south-east of Vosne-Romanée, on the silty and clay-limestone soils characteristic of the Côte de Nuits piedmont.
 Until 1936, this parcel was classified as Vosne-Romanée village appellation in its own right.
-The reshuffling of appellations relegated it to the rank of regional Bourgogne, without its terroir or surroundings changing one iota.
-It benefits from the same exposure, the same subsoil and the same microclimate as its neighbours in the communal appellation.
-For discerning enthusiasts, it is precisely this administrative anomaly that makes it a rare opportunity: to access the soul of Vosne-Romanée at a price that does not yet reflect its prestige.
-At Benoît Chevallier, the parcel is managed in organic farming with the same care as his Premiers Crus.
+The redrawing of appellations relegated it to regional Bourgogne status, without its terroir or surroundings changing in the slightest.
+It enjoys the same exposure, the same subsoil and the same microclimate as its neighbours in the communal appellation.
+For discerning collectors, this administrative anomaly is precisely what makes it a rare opportunity: to access the soul of Vosne-Romanée at a price that does not yet reflect its prestige.
+At Benoît Chevallier, the parcel is farmed in organic agriculture with the same care as his Premier Crus.

 Tasting profile

-The colour is a clear and luminous ruby, with fine transparency.
-The nose is refined, precise and immediately seductive, with aromas of ripe red fruits, raspberry, cherry, wild berries, accompanied by delicate floral notes and a whisper of soft spices.
-On the palate, the wine reveals itself elegant and well-balanced, with a supple and fruity texture, tannins of great finesse and fresh acidity that brings tension and length.
-The finish is clean, fruity and lightly mineral, with that airy and precise character that unmistakably recalls the Vosne origins of this parcel.
-A wine of pleasure and character, at once accessible in its youth and promising for several years of keeping.
+The colour is a clear and luminous ruby, with beautiful transparency.
+The nose is fine, precise and immediately seductive, with aromas of ripe red fruits, raspberry, cherry, small wild berries, accompanied by delicate floral notes and a hint of soft spice.
+On the palate, the wine reveals itself elegant and balanced, with a supple, fruity texture, tannins of great finesse and fresh acidity that brings tension and length.
+The finish is clean, fruity and slightly mineral, with that airy and precise character that unmistakably recalls the Vosne origins of this parcel.
+A wine of pleasure and character, both accessible in its youth and promising over several years of ageing.

 The domaine

-Benoît Chevallier founded his domaine in 2019 by taking over family lands cultivated for three generations in Vosne-Romanée.
-A former software engineer, he now devotes himself entirely to managing his vineyards, including parcels in Premier Cru on Vosne-Romanée and Nuits-Saint-Georges.
-From his first vintage, the domaine was awarded the Trophy for Young Talents and hailed by Wine Advocate as one of the rare new talents to have emerged in Vosne-Romanée in recent years.
-Organic viticulture is practised across the entire domaine, with a constant ambition to reveal, vintage after vintage, the purity and integrity of each terroir.
+Benoît Chevallier founded his domaine in 2019 by taking over family land cultivated for three generations in Vosne-Romanée.
+A former software engineer, he now devotes himself entirely to the management of his vineyards, including Premier Cru parcels in Vosne-Romanée and Nuits-Saint-Georges.
+From his first vintage, the domaine was honoured with the Young Talents Trophy and praised by Wine Advocate as one of the rare new talents to emerge in Vosne-Romanée in recent years.
+Organic viticulture is practised across the entire domaine, with a constant ambition to reveal, vintage after vintage, the purity and sincerity of each terroir.

-This Bourgogne En Lutenière will pair beautifully with poultry terrine with herbs, roasted chicken with wild mushrooms, fresh pasta with truffle, Burgundian parsley ham or a selection of soft cheeses such as Brie or Chaource.
-Lightly chambered around 15–16 °C, it will also be excellent as an aperitif, served with a few slices of fine charcuterie.
+This Bourgogne En Lutenière will pair beautifully with poultry terrine with herbs, roasted chicken with wild mushrooms, fresh pasta with truffle, Burgundian ham in parsley jelly or a selection of soft cheeses such as Brie or Chaource.
+Lightly chambered around 15-16°C, it will also be excellent as an aperitif, served with a few slices of fine charcuterie.